More deaths, no benefit from malaria drug in VA virus study

 The nationwide study was not a rigorous experiment.
 But with 368 patients, it’s the largest look so far of hydroxychloroquine with or without the antibiotic azithromycin for COVID-19, which has killed more than 171,000 people as of Tuesday.

-The study was posted on an online site for researchers and has been submitted to the New England Journal of Medicine, but has not been reviewed by other scientists.
+The study was posted on an online site for researchers and has not been reviewed by other scientists.
 Grants from the National Institutes of Health and the University of Virginia paid for the work.

 Researchers analyzed medical records of 368 male veterans hospitalized with confirmed coronavirus infection at Veterans Health Administration medical centers who died or were discharged by April 11.